Access to Containers from Windows, MacOS and Linux

 -o user=johndoe,pass="secret" : johndoe is a user who have access to the container and "secret" is the password of the user. -

-t is also possible to add this mount point in /etc/fstab :
+It is also possible to add this mount point in /etc/fstab to have the volume mounted automatically at each reboot:

 ...